2CentsCapitalHR/ai-engineer-task-Singhrahul2511/README.md

 Example JSON Report: The structured output file corresponding to the analysis.

-Screenshot: A screenshot of the application in use.

 ## Project Structure
   ### The project is organized into a modular and scalable architecture for maintainability and future expansion.